BuddheeshaInduwara/Research-management-tool-Frontend/README.md

 ### Project Description

-This is a research managment tool built for SLIIT students to manage their final year research project.
-Purpose this system is to automate tasks and provide a management tool for students and sliit staff.
+This is a research project managment tool built for SLIIT students and staff to manage undergaradutes' final year research project.
+Purpose of this system is to automate tasks and improve the interactions between final year students and staff for the research project.

 ### Technologies (MERN stack)